ZeyTroX-exe/SpectreRAT/README.md

 `go run server.go`

-4. Run the Client: Build and run the client agent on the target machine with:
+4. Run the Client: Build and run the client agent on the target machine using the build tab.

-`go run client.go`

 # Important
 This tool is intended for educational purposes only.
 Use it responsibly and legally.
 The goal is to learn about programming, networking, and security.